alisomay/smrec/README.md

 If you know what you're doing feel free to skip these steps and consult the [`cpal` documentation](https://github.com/RustAudio/cpal#asio-on-windows).

+### Pre-built binaries

+Pre-built binaries as an alternative are available for Windows [here](https://github.com/alisomay/smrec/releases) due to the complicated process of building `cpal` with ASIO support on Windows currently.

 ## Tutorial

 ### Simply as a command